orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 The version 1.0 RCX has Lego part number 884u and houses a Hitachi H8 microcontroller.

-It comes as part of the Robot Inventor Sets (RIS 1.0, 1.5 and 2.0), which included an IR computer connection (9-pin Serial or USB), many technic building bricks, motors, sensors, robot building instructions, a test mat and full windows Mindstorms software to program it.
+The RCX comes as part of the Robot Inventor Sets (RIS 1.0, 1.5 and 2.0), which included an IR computer connection (9-pin Serial or USB), many technic building bricks, motors, sensors, robot building instructions, a test mat and full windows Mindstorms software to program it.

-It was also sold in multiple packs as Lego DACTA sets intending the RCX for use in classrooms.
+The RCX was also sold in multiple packs as Lego DACTA sets intending the RCX for use in classrooms.

 The V1.0 came with an external 9v power jack, that was later ditched.
 I have seen this used with other kinds of battery packs – thus allowing the bottom panel to be empty.
 This can lead to better even distribution of weight and other advantages.